Glasgow Architecture Explored With Mackintosh Authority Peter Trowles

-Arts & Crafts Movement, Symbolism, Art Nouveau & Art Deco
+Arts and Crafts Movement, Symbolism, Art Nouveau & Art Deco

 Meg: You served as the Mackintosh Curator at the Glasgow School of Art for more than three decades.
 Charles Rennie Mackintosh is a cultural figure closely identified with both Glasgow architecture and, more broadly, with Art Nouveau.
 Can you explain when and what inspired your initial interest in Mackintosh, and what you consider to be the most compelling dimensions of his style and work?